franzbu/WinHammer.spoon/README.md

 # LattinMellon

-LattinMellon is a window manager for macOS (tested in macOS Sequoia and Sonoma) that combines keyboard and mouse operations to position your windows and manage your spaces in a highly efficient way.
+LattinMellon is a window manager for macOS (tested in macOS Sequoia and Sonoma) that combines keyboard and mouse operations to manage your windows and spaces in a highly efficient way.

 There is no need to pre-define a 2x2, 2x3, or 3x3 grid, for instance, as windows can be snapped into positions of a dynamically changing grid size with a flick of your mouse.
 Windows can also be resized and moved without having to position your mouse pointer; any area within the window will do.